Ultralight Backpacking Gear 2026: Best Tested Picks

 - Ignoring durability.
 DCF is light but tears more easily than silnylon.
 Ultralight packs with no frame cannot carry resupply loads.
 Choose gear appropriate for your intended use.

 - Forgetting safety items.
-Navigation tools, first aid, and emergency communication (satellite communicator for remote trips, such as the Garmin inReach) are not optional regardless of your weight target.
+Navigation tools, first aid, and emergency communication are not optional regardless of your weight target.
+For remote trips, a satellite communicator is essential — read our satellite communicator review before you go.

 - Counting grams instead of hiking miles.
 The point of going light is to hike farther, faster, and more comfortably, not to obsess over a spreadsheet.
 If your gear list becomes more interesting than the trail, you have lost the plot.